 According to Internet legend, the Pomsky was first introduced to the world when a woman posted a question online about whether her family should adopt a Pomeranian/Siberian Husky mix from a shelter.
 The owner was wondering about the health of the dog.
 The vet at the clinic dismissed that the two could be bred.

 Time passed, and no one really thought about the hybrid.

 By 2011, Buzzfeed Senior Editor Peggy Wang was doing her job: sharing cute stuff on the Internet.
-She knew the formula for to make popular articles at Buzzfeed, she needed to figure out a way to show cute, intriguing baby animals on the Internet.
+She knew the formula for making popular articles at Buzzfeed, but she needed to figure out a way to show cute, intriguing baby animals on the Internet.